 ACH debit = when money is pulled from your account to pay the bill.

 ACH credit = when the money you sent is pushed to the credit card company’s bank account.

 It works in reverse when you’re receiving a payment.
-So, if you set up direct deposit with your employer, you’d receive an ACH credit or push transaction once the money hits your account.
-Your employer would pull the money from its bank account to pay you, resulting in a ACH debit.
+So, if you set up direct deposit with your employer, you’d receive an ACH credit, or push transaction, once the money hits your account.
+Your employer would pull the money from its bank account to pay you, resulting in an ACH debit.

 In general, ACH payments are convenient and simple to process.
 (It’s a lot simpler to schedule an ACH payment than write a paper check!)
 And, since they’re electronic with a digital paper trail, they’re also easy to track.